sa8ab/xmrchat/README.md

 ## Overview

 XMRChat is a tip-for-chat application.
 Users can set up a page and have others send chat messages in exchange for XMR.
-The application is built with a focus on privacy and security, and it is designed to be self-hosted.
+The application is built with a focus on privacy and security.

 ### Table of Contents 🤸